jhuiry8/brain/docs/README.md

 ## About 📬

 First time using Node.js?
-You may want to start with the [tutorial](tutorial.md).
+You may want to start with the [tutorial](tutorial.md) 💡.
 Know Python?
-Checkout some [Python examples](https://github.com/PrismarineJS/mineflayer/tree/master/examples/python) and try out [Mineflayer on Google Colab](https://colab.research.google.com/github/PrismarineJS/mineflayer/blob/master/docs/mineflayer.ipynb).
+Checkout some [Python examples](https://github.com/PrismarineJS/mineflayer/tree/master/examples/python) 🐍 and try out [Mineflayer on Google Colab](https://colab.research.google.com/github/PrismarineJS/mineflayer/blob/master/docs/mineflayer.ipynb) 🤖.

 ## Features 🚀

- * Supports Minecraft 1.8, 1.9, 1.10, 1.11, 1.12, 1.13, 1.14, 1.15, 1.16, 1.17, 1.18, 1.19 and 1.20.
+- Supports Minecraft 1.8 to 1.19 🎮
- * Entity knowledge and tracking.
+- Entity knowledge and tracking 👀
- * Block knowledge.
-You can query the world around you.
-Milliseconds to find any block.
+- Block knowledge 🌎
- * Physics and movement - handle all bounding boxes
+- Physics and movement 🚶
- * Attacking entities and using vehicles.
+- Attacking entities and using vehicles ⚔️
- * Inventory management.
+- Inventory management 🎒
- * Crafting, chests, dispensers, enchantment tables.
+- Crafting, chests, dispensers 🏰
- * Digging and building.
+- Digging and building 🛠️
- * Miscellaneous stuff such as knowing your health and whether it is raining.
+- Miscellaneous stuff like health and weather 🌧️
- * Activating blocks and using items.
+- Chat 💬
- * Chat.
+- Plus loads more!

 ## Getting Started 🏁